-REGENESIS offers S-MicroZVI™, an advanced zero-valent iron (ZVI) product proven to accomplish In Situ Chemical Reduction (ISCR) of contaminants within the subsurface environment.
+REGENESIS offers S-MicroZVI®, an advanced zero-valent iron (ZVI) product proven to accomplish In Situ Chemical Reduction (ISCR) of contaminants within the subsurface environment.
 S-MicroZVI is delivered as a colloidal suspension 40% ZVI by weight in glycerol with a particle size of less than 5 microns.
 S-MicroZVI is manufactured using a state-of-the-art sulfidation process resulting in a particle coating which increases activation toward specific contaminants and extends performance longevity.
-S-MicroZVI destroys contaminants abiotically and applied to stimulate ISCR-enhanced bioremediation.
+S-MicroZVI destroys contaminants abiotically and is applied to stimulate ISCR-enhanced bioremediation.

 Illustration shown is a representation of a zero valent iron particle.
 S-Micro ZVI particles are milled down to less than 5 microns for best results.